Work in progress from my studio in Firle around 2022.

-Im delighted to be part of this show and really looking forward to seeing the new hang of Bloomberg New Contemporaries 2019 at South London Gallery this evening.
+Im delighted to be part of this show and really looking forward to seeing the new hang of New Contemporaries 2019 at South London Gallery this evening.
 I thought the show in Leeds Art Gallery looked amazing and beautifully curated by Rana Begum, Sonja Boyce and Ben Rivers so Im excited to see a new selection of works selected for New Contemporaries 2019.

 Catkins class visit to Chris Gilvan’s studio by Barnaby Sadler aged 5